yingweiy/CarND_VehicleDetectTracking/README.md

 heat = apply_threshold(heat, threshold)
 ```

+Here the threshold is defined as `1+len(history)//2` in order to make sure only the dominant feature across these frames are
+reported.

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+* The RBF kernel SVC outpeforms the linear SVC.
-* The use of LinearSVC needs a large C value to reduce overfitting.
+* The use of SVC needs a large C value and small gamma to reduce overfitting.
 * The use of color bin and histogram together with HOG can improve the overall accuracy.
 * The YCrCb encoding outperform other encodings in my experiements.
 * The heatmap from multiple frames make the results more stable.

 The problems that I can observe from the resulting video:
-* There is still false alarm, such as in the lawn.
+* There is still false alarm, such as in the left tree region.

 To improve it, I think a deep neural network approach may be better than the feature engineering approach.